|Oracle® Fusion Middleware Business Process Composer User's Guide for Oracle Business Process Management

-The Oracle BPM MDS browser enables you to easily navigate among the projects and folders of the repository.
+The Oracle BPM repository browser enables you to easily navigate among the projects and folders of the repository.

-Note:You can only browse Oracle BPM projects using the MDS Browser.
-You can view project templates when using the create project wizard to create a project.
-See Chapter 4, "Creating and Working with Projects" for more information.
+Note:You can only browse Oracle BPM projects using the repository Browser.
+You can see available project templates when using the create project wizard to create a project.
+See Section 4.4.2, "How to Create a New Project From a Project Template" for more information.

 Figure 3-6 shows the Business Process Composer application user interface.